SUPERPLAYCOUNTS/Shoutout-wall/README.md

 ![Shoutout Wall](img/img9.png)

+No problem!
+Here's the updated section about the opening process with the addition of installing necessary packages using npm:

 **Opening:**
-Now you can do it!
-Open cmd, navigate to the directory where Shoutout wall is located (`cd <path_to_shoutout_wall>`), then type `node .`.
+Now, before starting the Shoutout-wall, we need to install some dependencies.
+Open cmd, navigate to the directory where Shoutout wall is located (`cd <path_to_shoutout_wall>`), then type `npm install`.
+This command will install all the required packages automatically.

+Once the packages are installed, you can start the Shoutout-wall by typing `node .` in the command prompt.
 You will see the message as shown in the screenshot.
 Finally, go to [http://localhost:3000/](http://localhost:3000/) to access the Shoutout wall.

 ![Shoutout Wall](img/img10.png)